JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 #### Dispute Triggers

-All disputes will be triggered manually, and the ability to trigger a dispute will be limited to a direct party to the contract, or other parties to which the ability has been delegated via the CDK at the time of contract creation.
-Dispute triggers will be accessible only to these parties through the CDK.
-The Juris Foundation, its agents, arbitrators, and Jurists are unable to trigger a dispute on behalf of another party.
+All disputes will be triggered manually, and the ability to trigger a dispute will be limited to a direct party to the contract, or other parties to which the ability has been delegated via the Juris Tools at the time of contract creation.
+Dispute triggers will be accessible only to these parties through the Tools.
+The Juris Foundation, Juris, or its agents, arbitrators, and Jurists are unable to trigger a dispute on behalf of another party.

 #### Contract Freeze

-The moment that a dispute is triggered the CDK code freezes smart contract processes.
+The moment that a dispute is triggered the Juris code built in to the contract freezes smart contract processes.
 The contract code will not continue to run.
 If the contract is a public contract, or a contract with a massive number of parties, and a previously agreed upon dispute threshold is reached, processes are frozen and additional parties are unable to access the contract until the disputes are resolved.

 #### Evidence, Arguments, and Discussion

 When a dispute is triggered, the triggering party will be required by the Juris platform to include itemized claims, their desired resolution, and their initial arguments for that resolution \(together, the "Formal Complaint"\).
 Additionally, they will be able to provide any details or evidence regarding the case that may fall outside of the smart contract logs \("Supplementary Evidence"\).
-All of these details will be attached to the smart contract through the CDK, and will follow the case through the Juris system.
+All of these details will be attached to the smart contract through the Juris Code, and will follow the case through the Juris system.

 The counter-party to the dispute will have a designated amount of time to respond to the claims of the triggering party.
 They will be required to provide a direct response to each item of the claim, as well as their initial arguments for their preferred resolution.
 Here they will also be able to provide any additional details or evidence for their case that may fall outside of the smart contract logs.
 If there is no response from the counter-party \(and one is required to proceed,\) the system may issue a default judgement in the favor of the other party.